andersonjwan/genetic-navigation/README.md

 # Genetic Navigation

-The Genetic Navigation aims to learn a navigational robot controller through a Genetic Algorithm (GA) approach.
+The Genetic Navigation aims to learn a navigational robot controller through a Genetic Algorithm (GA) approach developed in tandem with a custom generic Genetic Algorithm: [py-genalg](https://github.com/andersonjwan/genalg)

 Please visit our documentation for further information: